About the Clean Air Technology Center

 CICA - U.S.-Mexico Border Information Center on Air Pollution / Centro de Información sobre Contaminación de Aire

 CICA provides technical support and assistance in evaluating air pollution problems along the U.S. -Mexico border.
 It provides a bilingual (Spanish/English) information line and website.
 The website includes air quality data for the border, information on border air quality programs and CICA projects, downloadable products generated by CICA and others on border air pollution problems and solutions, and links to other related websites.
-Access CICA through the CATC website, or access CICA directly.
+Access CICA through the CATC website.

 International Technology Transfer Center for Global Greenhouse Gases